How to sign macOS PKG files for deployment

 - To distribute the macOS PKG as an enterprise app.
 The .pkg file should be signed with a Developer ID obtained from an Apple Developer Enterprise account.
 For all other apps to be distributed via the Mac App Store, the .pkg file is signed using the “Developer ID Installer” certificate, obtained from an Apple Developer account.

 Steps to generate a signing request

-For generating a certificate, first of all you require a Certificate Signing Request (CSR) file.
+To generate a certificate, first you require a Certificate Signing Request (CSR) file.

-- Open “Keychain Access” program within your macOS device.
+- Open the “Keychain Access” program within your macOS device.

 - Click on Keychain Access appearing on the top menu bar.

 - Go to Certificate Assistant > Request a Certificate From a Certificate Authority.

 - Add your email address in the User Email Address field and name in the Common Name field.
 Leave the CA Email Address field blank.

 - Under the Request is option, click Saved to Disc.

 - Specify the location on the device where the .csr file is to be saved and click Save.